Compute Infrastructure for ML Workloads

 Public benchmark sites for comparing models/hardware: artificialanalysis.ai, llm-stats.com, mlcommons.org/benchmarks/inference, the LMSYS leaderboard.

 The companion metric is arithmetic intensity — FLOPs per byte loaded from HBM.
 The roofline model says the achievable throughput is $\min(\text{peak FLOPS}, \text{intensity} \times \text{HBM bandwidth})$.
-Below a critical intensity (~290 on H100 for BF16), you are memory-bound; above, compute-bound.
-Decode is far below; prefill is far above.
+Below a critical intensity (~290 on H100 for BF16), you are memory-bound (bottlenecked by how fast you can load data); above, compute-bound (bottlenecked by how fast you can perform arithmetic operations).
+Decode is far below (loads many weights per token); prefill is far above (reuses weights across many tokens).
 Knowing which side you are on determines what to optimize.

 Figure 4.0: The roofline — peak FLOPS as the ceiling, HBM bandwidth as the slope